 - Fault tolerance: These switches learn alternate routes automatically and perform faster convergence in the unlikely case of a link, switch, or power failure.
 The switch uses proven technologies such as L2 trunk failover, advanced VLAN-based failover, VRRP, HotLink, Uplink Failure Detection (UFD), IGMP V3 snooping, and OSPF.

 - OpenFlow enabled: The RackSwitch G8052 offers benefits of OpenFlow.
 OpenFlow is the new open application programming interface (API) that enables the network administrator to easily configure and manage virtual networks that control traffic on a “per-flow” basis.
 It creates multiple independent virtual networks and related policies without dealing with the complexities of the underlying physical network and protocols.
-The G8052 can also be used with the IBM Programmable Network Controller, which is the IBM network controller that is compliant with OpenFlow.
+The G8052 can also be used with any industry compliant OpenFlow controller.

 - Seamless interoperability: IBM switches interoperate seamlessly with other vendors' upstream switches.